blakeatech/mailix-repo/README.md

 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and development process.

 ---
-Built with ❤️ by the Notaic Team
+Built with ❤️ by the Mailix Team